wbochar/petmate9/README.md

 Note: I migrated c1541.git (repo) internally.
 It seems that the commander and other aspects of the repo do not work well with macosx.
 I don't need an external c1541 console app so now x1541.ts will handle all D64 operations internally

+- [x] Copy Paste from one Petmate to another still only works when i toggled the charset to C64lower instead of cbase lower.
 - [x] Colour Palette margin/padding issues on some linux versions.
 Test in debian works fine
 - [x] MacOSX does not like c1541 js, need to figure out.
 Ended up migrating c1541.git to x1541 internally.
 - [x] Update MACOS menu shortcuts to match PC/Linux